winningproduct/learn-portal/models/6-build/visitor-behavior-analysis.md

   - Session recording enables you to record user and visitor sessions on your website which is later analyzed to dig insights on how visitors interact with your website.
 - Website Heatmap
   - Heatmaps
+    - Heatmaps help you understand how people interact with your website pages, so you can find answers to business-critical questions such as 'why are my users not converting?' or 'how do I get more visitors to take action?'
+Using heat-maps, you can determine if people are;
+      - Reaching important content or failing to see it
+      - Finding and using a page's main links, buttons, and CTAs
+      - Getting distracted by non-clickable elements
+      - Experiencing issues across devices
   - Clickmaps
   - Mouse tracking heatmaps
   - Eye tracking heatmaps